Don't Be The Victim of Identity Theft This Year

 Identity thieves are getting more sophisticated with their attacks.
-But the good news is that there are still some simple measures you can take to protect yourself from identity theft.
+But the good news is that there are still some simple measures you can take to prevent identity theft.

-Identity theft is when bad actors use your personally identifiable information (PII) for personal gain.
+Identity theft happens when bad actors use your personally identifiable information (PII) for their personal gain.